akhilrao/akhilrao.github.io/_posts/2016-12-25-orbital-pollution-games-1.md

 ---
 layout: post
-title: An orbital altitude-debris game
+title: Pooling on orbits: a satellite altitude game
 category: micro theory
 tags: micro-theory, environmental economics, pollution, externalities, common resource, game theory
 year: 2016
 month: 12
 day: 25
-published: false
+published: true
-summary: A model of satellite orbit choice with a debris externality.
+summary: A model of satellite orbit choice with a collision risk externality.
 ---

 This is a model I wrote some time ago.
 It's a special case of a more general recursive model I'm currently working on.
 Hopefully, the more general model will feature as a chapter of my dissertation, and this might be a subsection of that chapter.
 I think it's a sort of interesting model in its own right, even apart from the setting.